 An Aerial Adventure Park (aerial trekking course) is much more active that doing a zip line or zip line tour.
 You will be busy the entire 2+ hours.
 There are many ladders, wobbly and shaky bridges, and some zip lines.
 This is not a "ride."
 You are fully involved and engaged and may be sweaty, dirty, and smiling afterwards.
 We hear feedback that people did not expect such a workout.

-To be eligible for a group discount you must have 12 people on one reservation with one payment.
-For a group team building program, 10 is the minimum number of participants.
-No Groups Discounts apply from Memorial Day Weekend through Labor Day.
+To be eligible for a group discount (off-season only) you must have 12 people on one reservation with one payment.
+For a facilitated group team building program, 10 is the minimum number of participants.
+We can staff and schedule a session for your group mid-week (off-season only), when we are not open to the public, with a 20 person minimum and plenty of advance notice.
+No Group Discounts apply from Memorial Day Weekend through Labor Day.

 No, we do not allow the use of drones at any of our locations.
 There are many reasons with the main one being it creates a safety concern.